menezmethod/ref_pg/PATCH_NOTES.md

 # Patch Notes - URL Shortener Coolify Deployment Fixes

-## Version 1.1.1 - 2025-03-09
+## Version 1.1.2 - 2025-03-09

-This patch specifically addresses deployment issues in Coolify environments.
-The changes focus on simplicity and reliability by eliminating complex configuration options in favor of a more direct approach.
+This patch specifically addresses port conflict issues when deploying in Coolify environments, along with other reliability improvements.

 ### Bug Fixes for Coolify

+1. **Port Conflict Resolution**
+   - Changed OpenResty port from 8000 to 8001 to avoid conflicts with other services
+   - Updated documentation to reflect the new port mapping

-1. **PostgREST Configuration Fix**
+2. **PostgREST Configuration Fix**
    - Replaced mounted config file with direct environment variables
    - Added custom entrypoint script to ensure database connection
    - Simplified container dependencies

-2. **PostgreSQL Initialization Enhancements**
+3. **PostgreSQL Initialization Enhancements**
    - Improved initialization script with better error handling
    - Added automatic retry mechanisms
    - Ensured database creation is reliable in Coolify containers

-3. **Container Dependencies Simplified**
+4. **Container Dependencies Simplified**
    - Removed health-check based dependencies which can be problematic in Coolify
    - Simplified service ordering to avoid circular dependencies
    - Improved individual container health checks

-4. **Coolify-Specific Optimizations**
+5. **Coolify-Specific Optimizations**
    - Made the solution work without relying on Coolify's support for volume mounts
    - Ensured containers start in the right order without complex dependencies